 In my humble opinion a perfect meal, anytime of year is a luscious salad, a well-flavored delicious soup and a chunk of crusty bread.
 Here’s the latest trio I served up.
 Creamy Olive Soup.
 This is a delicious and elegant soup and with white wine, both black and pimento-stuffed olives, light cream, is a knockout anytime of year.
 This can

 I’d be willing to bet that after next weekend, we’ll all have some leftover ham and hard-boiled eggs.
-This is a great way to use up some Easter leftovers.
-It only took about 30 minutes from start to finish and made for a fantastic Sunday breakfast.
-I found this over at www.inmamaskitchen.com.
-I put my own spin
+Ham Hash with Mustard Cream Sauce is a great recipe for leftover ham.
+It only takes about 30 minutes from start to finish and makes for a fantastic Sunday breakfast.
+If I’ve said it once, I’ve said it a

 Tuesday night and into Wednesday morning we totaled over 12 inches of snow.
 Schools and businesses were closed, so what the heck, we called a family pow-wow and declared our household observe an official snow day.
 Snow bound and mind clear of normal weekday responsibilities, one can find time to clean out an unruly closet, work on that

 Whew!
 I’m out of breath.
 Busy, busy, busy at work coupled with a quick road trip back to Kansas to celebrate Mom’s birthday hasn’t left much time for me to blog or to even read yours.
 Just so you don’t forget about me, here’s a quick meal that allowed me to cook during all of the hullabaloo.

 What makes a great potato salad?
 It’s all about choosing the right potato and how they’re boiled.
 Creamy with mayonnaise, tangy with mustard, crunchy with celery and onion, and with a surprise of green olives, this is a classic old-fashioned classic potato salad recipe.